Takoma/Langley Crossroads Development Authority

-The Takoma/Langley Crossroads Development Authority, Inc. is a 501(c)6 business association created by the City of Takoma Park in 1987 to market and promote, provide maintenance, amenities and security to the Takoma/Langley Commercial Management District.
-Every business and property owner in the District is a member of the Authority, and pays an annual license fee that constitutes the CDA’s budget.
+The Takoma/Langley Crossroads Development Authority, Inc. (CDA) is a 501(c)6 business association created by the City of Takoma Park in 1987 to market and promote, provide maintenance, amenities and security to the Takoma/Langley Commercial Management District.

-Over the past thirty years, the CDA has actively promoted Takoma/Langley and its businesses, advocating for its needs with a focus on public safety and pedestrian safety, and working with City, State, and County officials to maintain and improve Takoma/Langley.
+Promoting the Takoma/Langley Crossroads Commercial District, advocating for its needs with a focus on public and pedestrian safety, and working with City, State, and County officials to maintain and improve the area.

-The CDA was born at a time when the Takoma/Langley area was changing demographically, with numerous vacancies and crime.
-Originally envisioned to encompass all four corners of the intersection at University Blvd & New Hampshire Ave, the Takoma/Langley Management District outlined in the Ordinance included ONLY the Takoma Park half of the Takoma/Langley Crossroads in Montgomery County.
-The Langley Park side is in Prince George’s County.
+The Crossroads Development Authority was born at a time when the Takoma/Langley area was changing demographically.
+Originally envisioned to encompass all four corners of the intersection at University Blvd and New Hampshire Ave.

 The CDA has actively represented the needs and concerns of its members to elected officials and government agencies, while marketing the area through newspaper inserts, sponsorships, special events, donations, and media stories.